 What Is Reorder Point?

 The reorder point, or reorder level, is the amount of standing inventory on-hand that triggers a reorder.
-Essentially, when you hit this inventory number, you should reorder products to ensure you continue to meet demand without any gaps.
+Essentially, when you hit this inventory number, you should reorder products to ensure you continue to meet demand without any gaps and optimize your inventory turnover ratio.
 It is a vital number for any inventory control manager (see inventory control manager salary) to calculate.

 Reorder point is not a stable number, but is flexible based on sales trends and the demand cycle of a given product.
 This means you need to have an understanding of each product's inventory levels and sales to optimize its reorder point.
 This is easily done using inventory management software that tracks everything you need to know about your inventory.

 Uncovering the reorder point for a product can be done using a very simple formula.